This April will see the introduction of some significant changes to the benefit system.

 The benefits freeze has rightly received most of the media attention in the run up to April, however this has meant other changes that have implications for advice and support services are in danger of slipping under the radar.
 We look at three of these imminent changes in this post.

-As welfare reforms continue, relevant benefit changes are incorporated into our award winning Benefit and Budgeting Calculator as they occur.
+As welfare reforms continue, relevant benefit changes are incorporated into our award winning Better Off Calculator as they occur.
 This means that our local authority, housing association and charity sector clients can continue to give accurate support and advice to people uninterrupted, and give them the knowledge they need to budget and make informed decisions.

 1. Tenants in temporary accommodation will have their rent covered by Housing Benefit